valgger/LLM-Engineering-Essentials/README.md

 # LLM Engineering Essentials course by Nebius Academy

-**The course is under construction, with new materials appearing regularly**
+**The course is under construction, with new materials appearing regularly.

+**Subscribe for updates and make sure you don’t miss anything: [Stay updated](https://academy.nebius.com/llm-engineering-essentials/update/)**

 This is an open course on using and deploying LLM APIs and open-source LLMs.